Oyekunle-Mark/blog/content/posts/linux-kernel-development-course-notes.md

 ### Booting the kernel

-In `/etc/default/grub` GRUB_TIMEOUT value to 60 seconds, so grub pauses in menu long enough to choose a kernel to boot and also enable printing early boot messages to *vga* using the *earlyprintk=vga* kernel boot option by adding `GRUB_CMDLINE_LINUX="earlyprintk=vga"` to the file.
+In `/etc/default/grub`, set the GRUB_TIMEOUT value to 60 seconds, so grub pauses in menu long enough to choose a kernel to boot and also enable printing early boot messages to *vga* using the *earlyprintk=vga* kernel boot option by adding `GRUB_CMDLINE_LINUX="earlyprintk=vga"` to the file.

 The content of my `/etc/default/grup` file is shown below: